evo-mark/evo-laravel-profanity/README.md

 ## Usage

 The validator uses your current locale for determining which profanity words to check against.
+Alternatively, you can set this manually in your config file.
 See the [Pest repository](https://github.com/pestphp/pest-plugin-profanity/tree/HEAD/src/Config/profanities) for available locales.

 To use the validator, simply include the `profanity` rule in your ruleset.